WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 the packets.
 This is created by the endpoint sending the message.

-* GlobalEncodingID: 64 bit hash of concatenation of conference ID, endpoint ID, stream ID, encoding ID
+* GlobalEncodingID: 64 bit hash of concatenation of conference ID, endpoint ID, source ID, encoding ID

 * Capture time: Time when the first sample in the message was captured.
 It is a NTP time in ms with the high order bits